-If awarded a grant the applicant is responsible for obtaining all applicable permits and clearances no later than 90 days after notification of the grant award.
+If awarded a grant, the applicant is responsible for obtaining all applicable permits and clearances no later than 90 days after the contract is entered into.
 No funds will be released until all applicable permits and clearances are in place.
 This is the responsibility of the applicant.